domschrei/lilotane-experimental-data/03-ipc-followup/README.md

     <instance-id> <problem-file> <domain-file>

+Note that the instances themselves can be found [in this repository](https://github.com/panda-planner-dev/ipc2020-domains/tree/master/total-order).

 For the full output of each planner on each instance, see the respective directories `<participant>/<instance-id>/`.

 The planners have been configured as follows: